icewolfz/jiMUD/docs/codeeditor.md

 Allows you to edit, add or delete terrain descriptions

-- `Index` read-only index of the description, used to tie terrains to rooms
+- `Index` read-only index of the description, used to tie terrains to rooms, unused descriptions will have red indexes
 - `Short` The rooms short description which is a single line of text
 - `Light` The amount of light for a room
 - `Terrain` The terrain for the room, 0 or empty value is considered no terrain set